RBWM Innovation Fund Project

 Share RBWM Innovation Fund Project on Facebook Share RBWM Innovation Fund Project on Twitter Share RBWM Innovation Fund Project on Linkedin Email RBWM Innovation Fund Project link

-Since 2022, the Royal Borough of Windsor & Maidenhead and NHS Frimley have supported 47 unique community-led projects through the RBWM Innovation Fund.
-Just under £150,000 has been awarded to community groups across the Borough over four stages of the Fund.
+Since 2022, the Royal Borough of Windsor & Maidenhead and NHS Frimley have supported over 50 unique community-led projects through the RBWM Innovation Fund.
+Around £150,000 has been awarded to community groups across the Borough over five stages of the Fund.

 We are very excited to announce that the Innovation Fund has reopened for applications and residents and groups can apply for up to £5,000 for their health & wellbeing project ideas.
+Please note we will also consider applications for over £5,000 depending on the project idea.

 Funding is available to any RBWM resident or group of any age no matter how big or small the idea.

-Projects must continue to focus on 1 of the 4 areas below in line with the 4 key priorities within the RBWM’S Health & Wellbeing Strategy 2021-2025:
+Projects must focus on 1 of the 4 areas below in line with the 4 key priorities within the RBWM's Health & Wellbeing Strategy 2026-2036

 1. Improving access to services to better people’s health